HL7/US-Core/source/pages/_includes/us-core-documentreference-summary.md

  binding to [DocumentReference Format Code Set](http://hl7.org/fhir/ValueSet/formatcodes)

 #### Summary of the Must Support Requirements
-1. One or more  Identifiers  in `DocumentReference.identifier`
+1. {: note-to-balloters)One or more  Identifiers  in `DocumentReference.identifier`
 1. An  instant  in `DocumentReference.date`
 1. One or more Author References  in `DocumentReference.author`
 1. A Custodian Reference  in `DocumentReference.custodian`